oxidationreduction/UniSPAC-edited/README.md

 ***
 ### System requirements

 It is recommended to deploy the software on a Linux system.
-Pre-install PyQt5 and PyTorch.
+Pre-install PyQt5 (Qt) and PyTorch.
 Devices that support cuda allow for smoother software usage.

 ### Quick Start